-The Allocations of net income and grant of exchangeability to limited partnership units and FPUs decreased by \$287.0 million for the year ended December 31, 2014 as compared to the year ended December 31, 2013.
-This decrease was primarily driven by a \$304.1 million charge taken in the year ended December 31, 2013 related to the redemption/exchange of limited partnership units in connection with our Global Partnership Restructuring Program.
+The Allocations of net income and grant of exchangeability to limited partnership units and FPUs increased by \$123.0 million, or 90.0%, for the year ended December 31, 2015 as compared to the year ended December 31, 2014.
+This increase was primarily driven by an increase in charges related to grants of exchangeability to limited partnership units during the year as compared to the year ended December 31, 2014.